-In order to maintain consistent growth rates, data shown in this report for Japanese 2003 travel exports and exports of commercial services include provisional Secretariat estimates referring to the previous compilation methodology (i.e. prior to January 2003) applied by the Japanese authorities and therefore they differ from 2003 figures available elsewhere.
+In order to maintain consistent growth rates, data shown in this report for Japanese 1995-2002 travel exports and exports of commercial services include provisional Secretariat estimates referring to the new compilation methodology (i.e. after January 2003) applied by the Japanese authorities and therefore they differ from 1995-2002 figures available elsewhere.